 - If you love watching Monterey's sea otters as much as we do, a pair of binoculars will help you see them better.

-Best BitesA weekend getaway is a great time to enjoy a leisurely brunch and you have two nice options on Cannery Row.
-The Fish Hopper offers a nice selection of breakfast items and has great outdoor seating right over the water.
+On Cannery Row, the Fish Hopper offers a nice selection of breakfast items and has great outdoor seating right over the water.
 For more lunch-like fare, try Schooner's Bistro at the Monterey Plaza Hotel, with umbrella-shaded tables and views of the kelp beds.
 Surprisingly, it's quite reasonably priced despite being in one of the most expensive hotels in town.

 If you're on a tight budget, learn how to find a good place to stay, cheap.

-From San Francisco and the north, you can take Highway 1 all the way down to Monterey, or take US 101 and turn west at Highway 156 and south on Highway 1.
-Coming from the south, you can take Highway 1 up from Morro Bay and Hearst Castle or from US 101, exit at Salinas, following the signs toward Monterey.
+From San Francisco and the north, you can take CA Hwy 1 all the way down to Monterey, or take US Hwy 101 and turn west at CA Hwy 156 and south on CA Hwy 1.
+Coming from the south, you can take CA Hwy 1 up from Morro Bay and Hearst Castle or from US Hwy 101, exit at Salinas, following the signs toward Monterey.

-Flying?
 Monterey has a small airport that receives some commercial flights (MRY), but the nearest big airport is in San Jose (SJC).
-Check airfares.